zijianhuang/JsonSchemaComponents/Comparison.md

 NJsonSchema uses literal enum and int, seemly supports flagged enum, but a good editor respecting this is not yet found.

 JSON Everything exports literal enum.
 Not good.

+NewtonJson and NJsonSchema can read what declared in `DescriptionAttribute` and make it become the Description field of the schema, while Visual Studio Code displays Description.

 So, basically for my cases, particular for the CodeGen settings, I can use only what exported by .NET 9 or NewtonSoft JSON Schema.